neutralinojs/neutralinojs/README.md

 ## Why Neutralinojs?

 In Electron and NWjs, you have to install NodeJs and hundreds of dependency libraries.
 Embedded Chromium and Node make simple apps bloaty.
-Neutralinojs offers a lightweight and portable SDK which is an alternative for Electron and NW.js also with many advantages.
+Neutralinojs offers a lightweight and portable SDK which is an alternative for Electron and NW.js.
+Neutralinojs implements a RESTful API for native operations, and it embeds a static web server to serve the web content.
+Also, it offers a built-in JavaScript client library for developers.

 Ask questions on StackOverflow using tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)